FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/A+.md

 ## CompTIA A+ Exam Objectives

 The table below lists the domains measured by this examination and the extent to which they are represented.
 The exam is divided in to two parts Core 1 and Core 2.
-Toggle the dropdown, then click on the domain to view its contents.
+Click on the domain to view its contents.

 These objectives are copied from CompTIA's objectives PDF.